gameflorist/dunedynasty/README.md

 Once the data files are in place, you may start the game by running `dunedynasty.exe` or `dunedynasty`.

+### Special installation instructions for MacOS

+Using the MacOS app bundle, the `data`, `music` and `campaign` directories are located inside the app package under `Dune Dynasty.app/Contents/Resources`.
+You have to right click on the `Dune Dynasty` app and click `Show Package Contents` in the context menu to be able to access it and copy your data (as well as music-sets and campaigns) there.

+Since the app is not built using a developer licence, a warning will be displayed trying to launch the game.
+You need to right click on the `Dune Dynasty` app and click `Open` in the context menu the first time you start the game to circumvent this.

 ### Special installation instructions for Linux

 On Linux you will also have to install the libraries __Dune Dynasty__ depends on: